kevinwlu/dsd/Nexys-A7/Lab-6/Alternative/README.md

-# Alternative Design Using Buttons Instead of Pmod AD1 and Potentiometer
+# Alternative Design Using BTNL and BTNR Instead of Pmod AD1 and Potentiometer

 *

 *